top of page

 Parents who present their children for Baptism promise to rear them in the Catholic faith.
 This means attending Mass on Sundays and Holydays of Obligation, and ensuring that the children receive religious education and the other sacraments.
 Parents are expected to attend a class offered by the parish in preparation for Baptism.

-For more information, contact Ida B. O’Leary, the Administrative Manager (ioleary@saintbenedictparish.org).
+For more information, dates available and to obtain forms, contact Ida B. O’Leary, the Administrative Manager (ioleary@saintbenedictparish.org).

 Children above the age of reason (seven) are considered adults for the purpose of Baptism.
 According to Church law, those above age seven who seek Baptism—whether they be children or adults—must also receive the sacraments of Confirmation and the Eucharist within the same celebration.